IAAF president Sebastian Coe launches stinging attack on BBC and Gabby Logan

 IAAF president Sebastian Coe and Sheikh Tamim bin Hamad Al Thani, Emir of Qatar (centre right), attend the opening ceremony of the IAAF World Athletics Championships in Doha, Qatar.
 Photograph: Ali Haider/EPA

+Gabby Logan is fronting the BBC coverage of the World Athletics Championships in Qatar.
+Photograph: Naomi Baker/Getty Images

-IAAF president Sebastian Coe has hit out at the BBC, and presenter Gabby Logan in particular, for making “judgements” about poor crowds at the World Championships in Qatar.
+IAAF president Sebastian Coe has hit out at the BBC, and presenter Gabby Logan in particular, for making “judgments” about poor crowds at the World Championships in Qatar.

 The former double Olympic gold medallist said the sport was wrongly being portrayed by people in the BBC studio who may then “clear off back to Match of the Day”.